-The issue is of course UK wide, although some areas have a higher density of an ageing population than others.
-For example, in the south west of England 39% of the population are over 50 and Wales comes a close second at 37%.
-London however is far less at just 26% and is predicted to have the slowest growth in this age category over the next 18 years according to the Office for National Statistics.
+The problem is that in the UK, some areas have a higher density of ageing population than others.
+In southwest England, for example, 39% of the population is over 50 and Wales is close behind at 37%.
+London has far fewer, at 26%, and is projected to grow the slowest in this age category.
+Over the next 18 years, according to the Office for National Statistics.

-Mr Lamb has stated that the ageing population presents the greatest challenge to the NHS in the 21st Century and has identified some areas where pressure can be released within NHS wards.
+Mr. Lamb had stated that the ageing population is the biggest challenge facing the NHS in the 21st century.
+Identifying some areas where pressure can be relieved within NHS wards.

-It’s estimated that around 4 million people would actually benefit from having a careline alarm in their home –only 1.5 million are so far using the service.
-Maybe it’s time the NHS really pushed this technology.
-The potential savings to the NHS are well documented, and whist we wait for Telehealth technology to be widely adopted, careline solutions may provide some immediate relief to those creaking NHS wards.
+We estimate that around 4 million people would benefit from having a personal alarm in their home.
+However, only 1.7 million are using the service so far.
+Perhaps it’s time for the NHS to really push this technology.
+The potential savings to the NHS are well documented.
+We wait for Telehealth technology to be widely adopted.
+Careline solutions could provide immediate relief to those creaking NHS wards.

 There is also evidence that home adaptations can help older people return home from hospital sooner.